ahmedhussiien/Disaster-Response-NLP-Pipeline/README.md

 ## Overview of the training dataset
-As shown in the *Overview of Training Dataset* section in the main page the distribution of many classes is extremely skewed.
+As shown in the *Overview of Training Dataset* section on the main page the distribution of many classes is extremely skewed.
 The classifier in this project was not optimized very well to work in this case.
-In a real world application I would increase the weight of recall in the score significantly to catch more of these low representation classes.
+In a real-world application I would increase the weight of recall in the score significantly to catch more of these low representation classes.